comographer/auto_pivot_py_2021_04/README.md

 - implemented column rename to each country function. (need to look how to do this in single go)
 - added order_status variable which combines all three filters & renamed DFs.
 - tomorrow : change multiple values in Customer and Pattern Column.

+_20210423_

+- added prod.hier as Line and net amount as Net Value for each country.
+- implemented Customer and Line simplifying with replace()
+- seems about done for now. will check with colleagues at work for further development.